LSU-UE5/UE5-Materials/animation-ii/README.md

 ##### `Step 15.`\|`UE5MAT`| :large_blue_diamond: :small_orange_diamond:

 Now since normals is vector math and not pixel colors we can't just add them to get a combined normal.
 We need to use the **Blend Angle Corrected Normals** node.
 Attach both **Normal** outputs to it.
+Connect the output to the **Use Normal? | True** pin.

 ![blended adjusted normals node](images/combineNormals.png)